road86/odk-form-renderer-v2-lib/docs/store.md

 #### isFormSubmitted

 The initial value of this key is `false`.
 It acts as a utility flag on whether to show required or constraint messages If a form gets submitted and the submission is not successful, the flag is assigned `true`.

+#### mediaList

+The mediaList stores the file objects that are uploaded to the form.
+It saves in a dictionary where keys represent file name and values represent the file object.

 ### Action Creatorers